franciscop/server/docs/documentation/options/README.md

-## Parameter
+### Argument

-The alternative to the environment variables is to pass them **as the first parameter** when calling `server()`.
+The alternative to the environment variables is to pass them **as the first argument** when calling `server()`.
 Each option is a combination of key/value in the object and they all go in lowercase.
 See some options with their defaults:

 ```js
 const server = require('server');